-There are many online articles covering the practicalities of hanging artwork - what tools to use, the fixings that should be applied etc. in this brief guide we focus on just two important points - positioning prints on the wall, and the different hanging devices used on prints bought from us.
+General guidance on hanging pictures is summarised below ("Practical Tips").
+You may also like to refer to the many online articles and videos covering the practicalities of hanging artwork - what tools to use, the fixings that should be applied etc. We also draw your attention to the different hanging devices used on prints bought from us.

 Our framed prints and canvases are supplied ready to hang.